SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-09-developing-games-for-cystic-fibrosis-treatment-getting-started-with-fizzyo.markdown

 There are many hurdles involved in getting such a device approved for medical use and to ensure it is free from bacteria and infection sources in every use.
 Allowing it to be cleaned or use easily replaceable parts between the airway device and the Fizzyo controller.

-&nbsp;

 The aim with the Fizzyo device is twofold:

 1. To collect data on the patient’s breathing patterns.
-This can provide more accurate information on the treatment and provide early warnings of possible infections or breathing difficulties.&nbsp; This helps to ensure the patient is doing enough to manage their condition.
+This can provide more accurate information on the treatment and provide early warnings of possible infections or breathing difficulties.
+This helps to ensure the patient is doing enough to manage their condition.
 2. Provide input for the games, allowing developers to build experiences that can make the treatment more fun and engaging

 Both are equally important to improve the patient’s quality of life and make treatment less of a burden as well as give an early indication of any problems that might arise requiring some sort of intervention or change in treatment.

-&nbsp;

 * * *